BSEd in Middle Grades Education (Grades 4-8)

 - Overall and cumulative minimum GPA of 2.50

-The Middle Grades Education program uses the College’s Major application.
-The application for the Fall 2022 Cohort is now open.
-Apply through our MFE COE Major Application .
+To apply to the Middle Grades Education program use the College’s Major application .
 In your application, you’ll submit the following materials:

 - Unofficial Transcript

 Applicants should upload a copy of their unofficial transcripts in a single PDF file using the naming format

 Last Name, First Name_Semester_Transcript.